eladolo/dress-css/DEV.md

 npm run dev
 ```

-###### The you can change/add/remove the .scss files in src folder and see the changes in dist folder
+###### Then you can change/add/remove the .scss files in src folder and see the changes in dist folder